The Real Effective Exchange Rate – REER

 A strong capital basis helps to expand foreign investments and to achieve a strong foreign investment position and gains on these positions.
 More details about this theory see here.

-For a certain period (often up to seven or more years, so-called “Joseph cycles” or credit cycles), monetary policy or investors (call it “animal spirits”) can create bubbles, like the real estate bubble in the United States, Spain, UK and Ireland between 2002 and 2007.
+For a certain period, often up to seven or more years, so-called “Joseph cycles” or credit cycles, or as Austrian economists call it “boom and bust cycles”, monetary policy or rational expectations of investors and ordinary people can create bubbles, like the real estate bubble in the United States, Spain, UK and Ireland between 2002 and 2007.
 The effect on FX rates were that the euro and pound got very expensive and were able to overlay the very-long term tendencies above, e.g. that the British pound must depreciate over the very long-term.

 Certain countries did not participate in these irrational behaviors, especially German, Switzerland and Japan.
 Mostly not because these countries were smart enough, but because they lived another real estate bubble in the 1990s.
 During this period the franc was undervalued against the long-term trend, the yen even strongly undervalued.

-The following graph from Citi’s Englander shows that the current commodity Joseph cycle favors commodity currencies like the Aussie and depresses the yen, the pound and the dollar, because these countries are still in a deleveraging phase.
+The following graph from Citi’s Englander shows that the current commodity cycle favors commodity currencies like the Aussie and depressed the yen, the pound and the dollar, because these countries were still in a deleveraging phase.

 More about Joseph cycles here.